AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/zendesk.md

 ### Validation {#validation}

-The following outlines steps to validate that you have successfully connected your [!DNL Zendesk] source and that [!DNL Zendesk] profiles are being ingested to Platform.
+The following outlines steps you can take to validate that you have successfully connected your [!DNL Zendesk] source and that [!DNL Zendesk] profiles are being ingested to Platform.

 In the Platform UI, select **[!UICONTROL Datasets]** from the left navigation to access the [!UICONTROL Datasets] workspace.
 The [!UICONTROL Dataset Activity] screen displays the details of executions.